cloud66-oss/trackman/README.md

 ## Release

+### Automatic Release

+All commits into `master` are built, tested and released on the `edge` channel.
+All tags are build, tested and released on the `stable` channel and the binaries are automatically uploaded to Github.
+`dev` branch is not automatically built or released.

+### Manual Release

-If you want to release a new version of Trackman, follow these steps:
+If you want to release a new version of Trackman manually, follow these steps:

 1. Start a new Release in git flow.
 Make sure the release name is a valid SemVer text like `1.0.0-rc1` or `2.0.4`.
 2. Run `./build.sh CHANNEL`, replacing `CHANNEL` with `dev` or `stable` or `edge`
 3. Run `./publish.sh`.
 This will upload the compiled binaries (previous step) to s3.
+4. Create a Github release from the tag and upload the binaries to it.

 The last step assumes you have a configured **AWS CLI** installed on your machine with the right permissions to push to `downloads.cloud66.com` bucket.

 ### Rollback

+### Automatic Rollback

+On Builtkite, run the needed release again with `FORCE` environment variable equal to `force`.

+### Manual Rollback

 If you need to rollback a release, switch to the right tag and repeat the build / publish steps but run the build step with the `--force` flag: